Archive | agile RSS feed for this section

 You won’t believe how old TDD is

-Kent Beck is credited as the the TDD inventor.
+Kent Beck is credited as the TDD inventor.

 Yet, he claims he just re-discovered it.